-For the second time in three quarters Toyota Motor Corporation outsold all other carmakers, according to January-September global sales figures, as the Japanese carmaker closes in on a record annual profit.
+For the second time during the last three quarters Toyota Motor Corporation outsold its rivals, according to January-September global sales, with the Japanese company close to a record annual profit.

-The company announced today that group sales totaled around 7.412 million vehicles, up 0.1% from the same period a year ago, as strong sales in the United States offset slowdowns in Thailand and China.
+The company announced today that group sales tallied 7.412 million units, up 0.1% from the same period a year ago, as strong sales in the United States offset drops in Thailand and China.

 Toyota’s groupwide total includes sales at affiliates Daihatsu and Hino Motors.
-Toyota’s recent success – analysts estimate it will post record profit this fiscal year – illustrates how Prime Minister Shinzo Abe’s policies that have weakened the yen are benefiting Japan’s exporters and helping revive an economy that’s been through three recessions in five years.
+Toyota’s recent success – analysts forecast it will have a record profit this fiscal year – are a clear sign of how Prime Minister Shinzo Abe’s policies that lowered the yen are a boom for Japan’s exporters and help revive an economy that’s been through three recessions in five years.
 Large manufacturers are more confident than they’ve been since 2007, and share prices are near the highest in half a decade.

 Via Reuters, Bloomberg